Samuel Tankersley Williams: Service in Vietnam

 From 1955 until his 1960 retirement, Williams commanded Military Assistance and Advisory Group – Vietnam, the first officer assigned to this position after its predecessor unit, Military Assistance Advisory Group—Indochina was reorganized.
 In this role, Williams was responsible for training and modernizing the Republic of Vietnam Military Forces.

 In 1957, Williams filed a second request for a correction to his personnel record after an earlier request had gone unanswered.
 It was granted, and adjusted his birth date to 1897.
 As a result, his mandatory retirement date was advanced a year to August 1959.
 He received two waivers to serve in Vietnam past his mandatory retirement date as the result of the positive relationship he had fostered with South Vietnamese authorities, who requested to continue working with him.

 Retirement and death

 In his retirement, Williams lived in San Antonio, Texas.
 He died there on April 26, 1984, at the age of 86, and was buried at Fort Sam Houston National Cemetery, Section Ai, site 646.

 Awards and decorations

 Williams received the Distinguished Service Cross, multiple awards of the Army Distinguished Service Medal, two awards of the Silver Star, the Legion of Merit, the Soldier's Medal, the Bronze Star, and two awards of the Purple Heart.
-In addition, his foreign awards and decorations included the French Legion of Honor and Croix de Guerre, and the South Korean Taeguuk (first grade) and Eulji (second grade) with gold star.
+In addition, his foreign awards and decorations included the French Legion of Honor and Croix de Guerre, the Soviet Order of the Red Banner and the South Korean Taeguuk (first grade) and Eulji (second grade) with gold star.